 If an employee is either a member of the military reserve or a member of state military forces, then they are entitled to up to 15 days paid absence for ordered duty or training purposes.
 The employee will not experience any loss of stature or benefits for this leave of absence and will be considered as being away on furlough during this period.

-If you are currently dealing with a situation where an employee is request FMLA leave, you can post your legal need on UpCounsel's Marketplace.
-UpCounsel only accept the top 5 percent of lawyers to its site and they come from schools such as Harvard Law or Yale Law.
-The lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google and Twilio.
+If you are currently dealing with a situation where an employee is request FMLA leave, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.